vondele/chessgraph/README.md

   -h, --help            show this help message and exit --position POSITION   FEN of the root position. (default: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1) --san SAN             Moves in SAN notation that lead to the root position.
-E.g. "1. g4". (default: None) --depth DEPTH         Maximum depth (in plies) of a followed variation. (default: 6) --alpha ALPHA         Lower bound on the score of variations to be followed (for white). (default: 0) --beta BETA           Lower bound on the score of variations to be followed (for black). (default: 15) --relwin              Treat ALPHA and BETA as percentages to define the search window around the eval of the root position. (default: False)
+E.g. "1. g4". (default: None) --alpha ALPHA         Lower bound on the score of variations to be followed (for white). (default: 0) --ralpha RALPHA       Set ALPHA = EVAL * RALPHA , where EVAL is the eval of the root position. (default: None) --salpha SALPHA       Set ALPHA = EVAL - SALPHA. (default: None) --beta BETA           Lower bound on the score of variations to be followed (for black). (default: 15) --rbeta RBETA         Set BETA = EVAL * RBETA. (default: None) --sbeta SBETA         Set BETA = EVAL + SBETA. (default: None) --depth DEPTH         Maximum depth (in plies) of a followed variation. (default: 6) --concurrency CONCURRENCY
-  --concurrency CONCURRENCY
                         Number of cores to use for work / requests. (default: 8) --source {chessdb,lichess,engine}